 In the latest development, astronomers have expressed concerns about a renewable energy project in Chile that threatens the world’s most famous observatory.

-- Picture Puzzle IQ Test: Only 2% Sharpest Minds Can Find The Comb In 5 Seconds!
+- IQ Test: You Have A 140+ IQ If You Can Find The Missing Number In 5 Seconds!

-- Optical Illusion Eye Test: If you have Hawk Eyes find the Hidden Cat in this image within 18 Seconds
+- Optical Illusion Brain Test: If you have Sharp Eyes find the Word Pang among Bang in 12 Seconds

 The site is located in the Paranal Mountains, home to the European Southern Observatory’s (ESO) Very Large Telescope (VLT), one of the most advanced sky-observing instruments.